Identity (game show): Format

 If a contestant decides to link a fact to a stranger, they must "seal the identity" with their own podium, to which the host Jillette will then ask that stranger if this is their identity.
 A correct match will increase the prize money the contestant earns, as listed in the table below:

 At any point during the game, the contestant may choose to quit the game with the winnings won up to that point.
-However, while the contestant can make one mistake with an identity (dubbed the "Mistaken Identity" help, which may not be used once the contestant reaches $250,000 with two identities remaining), a second mistake will lose them the game and leave them with no prize.
+However, while the contestant can make one mistake with an identity (dubbed the "Mistaken Identity" help, which may not be used once the contestant reaches $250,000 with two identities remaining), a second mistake will lose them the game and leave them with nothing.
 At times, the contestant can rely on two lifelines (denoted as "helps") to aid them: